Policies

 Curating Library Collections and Content Policy

-• Curation refers to the decision to add, retain, remove, shelve, or display materials in Library inventories.
-The Library offers content in a variety of physical and digital formats to meet the needs and preferences of our community.
-The Library will make every effort to correlate our inventory choices with community demand and interests.
-Letting the marketplace of ideas guide us is the best way to mitigate staff or customer pre-conceived philosophies or biases.
+- Curation refers to the decision to add, retain, remove, shelve, locate, or display materials in Library inventories.
+The Library offers content in a variety of formats to meet customer demand.

-• Douglas County Libraries' Archives & Local History collects and preserves historic photos and the documentary history of Douglas County, Colorado.
+- Douglas County Libraries' Archives & Local History collects and preserves historic photos and the documentary history of Douglas County, Colorado.

-• Specific community needs and interests
+- Documented community needs and interests

-• Contemporary significance
+- Contemporary significance

-• Author reputation and expertise in the field
+- Author reputation and expertise in the field

-• Comprehensiveness and depth of treatment
+- Comprehensiveness and depth of treatment

-• Relationship to the existing inventory
+- Relationship to the existing inventory

-• Availability of content from sources other than purchase
+- Availability of content from sources other than purchase

-• Durability of the format and whether the item can meet the rigors of public use
+- Durability of the format and whether the item can meet the rigors of public use

-• Price and availability from our approved vendors
+- Price and availability from our approved vendors.

-Managing collections and content curation are Library operational duties.
+Managing and developing Library content are operational duties.
 Library staff perform these duties under the direction of the Executive Library Director.
-The Library's Citizen Review Request Policy describes how customers can advocate for change in regard to Library collections and content.
+The Library's

 Library Facilities and Spaces Policy

 Douglas County Libraries (the "Library") facilities are a community resource and are offered in keeping with our citizens' constitutional rights for free speech and to assemble.
-The Library's Access Policy is the basis for use of Library facilities—resources made available in an equitable and impartial manner.
-Limitations on the use of Library facilities must reflect the Customer Code of Conduct or be due to practical business needs and availability.
+The Library's

 Displays